 Of course, not everyone qualifies.
 The administrative and legal process can be overwhelming, intimidating, uncomfortable and lengthy, oftentimes leading to denial of benefits.
 In fact, the majority of first-time applications that would otherwise qualify, get denied.

 Applications get denied for a variety of reasons.
 These include filing mistakes and errors, failure to provide necessary information and documentation, and failure to meet eligibility criteria.

-The SSA offers two programs for disability benefits.
+The SSA offers two programs for social security disability.
 The first program is called Social Security Disability Insurance.
 The second program is called Supplemental Security Income (SSI).
 Both of these programs award benefits for disabled people, with certain key differences.

 SSDI is strictly for those individuals who are in desperate need of disability benefits.
 SSI, meanwhile, is more typically administered to people of limited means.
 Unlike the SSI program, the SSDI program requires that people have a work history of so-called work credits.
-Many people in Austin, Texas, receive SSDI and SSI.
+Many people in Austin, Texas, receive SSDI or SSI as per their requirements.

 However, not everyone qualifies for SSDI and SSI payments.
 It is important that people realize what they need and if they qualify.
 The SSA will only provide benefits for total disability.
 A total disability is not a partial or short-term disability.